Danigy/bloonix-satellite-raspberrypi/README.md

 /opt/bloonix-satellite-raspberrypi/setup.sh
 ```

-When the script is finished, it will tell so and automatically reboot 60 seconds later and you should be able to login via SSH.
-The hostname of the Raspberry Pi was changed, but the `setup.sh` script will tell you the currently bound IP before it reboots.
+When the script is finished, it will tell so and automatically reboot 60 seconds later.
+You should then be able to login via SSH - Note that the hostname of the Raspberry Pi was changed, but the `setup.sh` script will tell you the currently bound IP before it reboots.
 After any reboot (and once a week via cron), the Raspberry Pi will check if the docker image has any updates.
 The check script is located in `/opt/bloonix-satellite-raspberrypi/renew-satellite-docker-container-cronjob.sh`.
 After the first reboot, this script will take a while to pull the docker image and start the container.
 To check if the script is still running, execute:
 ```
 root@as1234.dsl.satellite.example.com ~ $ ps aux | grep docker
 root       575  0.0  0.2   5004  2772 ?
 S    14:59   0:00 /bin/bash /opt/bloonix-satellite-raspberrypi/renew-satellite-docker-container-cronjob.sh